ajz007/ecommerce-capstone/docs/HLD.md

 - Owns carts, checkout, orders, and Kafka event publishing/consumption
 - Validates JWT locally using the shared secret
-- Calls `ProductCatalog` over HTTP to validate product data when cart items are added
+- Calls `ProductCatalog` when cart items are added and again during checkout preview/execution
+- Revalidates current prices and stock before creating an order
+- Stores product, amount, and shipping-address snapshots with completed orders

 ## Data Flow